NetSAIL-UCI/Phoenix/README.md

 Execute the command:

-python3 spawn_workloads.py --hostfile node_info_dict.json
+python3 spawn_workloads.py –hostfile node_info_dict.json

 This command will start the deployment process.
-You can view the logs associated to this script in the file "spawn.log"
+You can view the logs associated to this script in the file “spawn.log”

 If some issues arise such as the deployments are not correctly running and the spawning script is not proceeding forward, we recommend stopping the script and executing the command:

-python3 cleanup.py --hostfile node_info_dict.json
+python3 cleanup.py –hostfile node_info_dict.json

 This will rollback the steps taken.
 Now restart the script again: spawn_workloads.py.